guidance-guarantee-programme/pension_guidance/content/privacy.md

 This privacy policy only applies to Pension Wise, and doesn’t cover other government services and transactions that we link to.

 If you go to another website from this one, read the privacy policy on that website to find out what it does with your information.

-####Following a link to Pension Wise from another website

-If you come to Pension Wise from another website, we may receive personal information about you from the other website.
-You should read the privacy policy of the website you came from to find out more about this.

 ##Your rights